bdastur/notes/aws/readme.md

 **Horizontal Scaling**:
   **Partitioning**:
-    * Partitioning a large relational database into mu,tiple instances or shards is a common technique for handling more requests beyond the capabilities of a single instance.
+    * Partitioning a large relational database into multiple instances or shards is a common technique for handling more requests beyond the capabilities of a single instance.
     * Requires additional logic in the application layer.
 Application needs to decide how to route DB request to the correct shard.
     * NoSQL Databases like DynamoDB and Cassandra are designed to scale horizontally.

   **Read Replicas**:
   * Offload read transactions from the primary database to increase the